my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 --------------------------------------------------------------------------------

-Det sosiale er viktigere enn hvordan man <span class="env-green">presterer</span>.
-[N.B. «å prestere» means "to perform, achieve, do well"; while «å presentere» means "to present (a show, a talk, etc)"]
+Det sosiale er viktigere enn hvordan man <span class="env-green">presterer</span>. → The social aspect is more important than how one performs.
+[N.B. «å prestere» means "to perform, achieve, do well"; while «å pres<span class="env-green">en</span>tere» means "to present (a show, a talk, etc)"]

 | Norsk                                  | Engelsk                     |
 | -------------------------------------- | --------------------------- |